dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## How It Works

-- Upload a paper.
-The app uses Together.ai API to query the paper's embeddings and store them in postgres/pgvector.
+- First, you upload an academic paper.
+The app uses the Together.ai API to query the paper's embeddings and store them in Postgres using pgvector.
 - Search Hacker News.
 The app uses a multi-agent workflow and Together.AI inference API.
 First, it extracts the paper's key topics.
 Second, it searchs Hacker News for relevant comments.
 Third, it ranks the comments using Together.ai API.

 ## Why Use DBOS